reventhtv/genai-pmo-insights/README.md

-🧠 GenAI PMO Insights (GPMOID)
+🧠 GenAI PMO Insights

-A lightweight, privacy-first GenAI tool that turns raw stakeholder updates into actionable PMO insights — executive communication, early warnings, and structured risks.
+GenAI PMO Insights is a lightweight, privacy-first decision support tool for PMOs.
+It converts unstructured stakeholder updates into escalation signals, prioritized risks, and clear action guidance — helping leaders focus on what actually needs attention.

-Built for real PMOs, not AI demos.
+This is not an AI summarizer.
+It is designed for governance, predictability, and decision-making.

 What It Does

-From a plain-text stakeholder update, the tool generates:
+From a plain-text stakeholder update, the tool produces:

-Executive-ready email (subject + body)

-Early warning signals
-(Delay, Cost, Morale, Dependency, Risk)

-Structured risks with category and severity

-Clear dashboard view for fast review
+🚨 Escalation Summary – what needs leadership attention now

+⚠️ Early Warning Signals – delay, dependency, morale, cost

+📊 Structured Risks – category, severity, owner

+🧭 Response Guidance – recommended action and accountability

+🔥 Risk Heat Indicator – priority based on severity × attention

+All outputs are review-ready and PMO-aligned.

-Why It Matters
+Why This Exists

-PMOs don’t need summaries.
-They need signals, risks, and clarity — early and consistently.
+In real programs:

+Stakeholder updates are noisy

+Escalation is subjective

+Risks are discovered too late

-This project explores how GenAI can support:
+This project explores how GenAI + deterministic logic can support PMOs by:

-Risk identification

-Predictable decision-making

-Better stakeholder communication
+Surfacing weak signals early

+Making escalation criteria explicit

+Turning insight into action, not more text

-Architecture (Hybrid AI)
+Architecture (Hybrid by Design)

-LLM-first for analysis
+LLM-first for interpretation and insight generation

-Deterministic fallback if LLM fails
+Deterministic fallback when AI is unavailable or unreliable

-Designed to degrade gracefully — enterprise-ready behavior.
+This ensures:

+Predictable behavior

+Explainable decisions

+Enterprise-ready degradation

+AI is used where it helps — never where it becomes a dependency.

+Key Design Principles

+Intelligence before automation

+Explicit escalation logic

+Structured, typed outputs (no AI blobs)

+Privacy-first (no data persistence)

 Project Structure
 genai-pmo-insights/
 ├── app.py                  # Streamlit UI
-├── schemas.py              # Typed outputs
+├── schemas.py              # Typed output models
 ├── services/
-│   ├── analysis_service.py
+│   ├── analysis_service.py # Orchestration & escalation logic
-│   ├── llm_service.py
+│   ├── llm_service.py      # Optional LLM integration
-│   └── fallback_service.py
+│   └── fallback_service.py # Deterministic fallback
 ├── sample_inputs/
 │   └── stakeholder_update.txt
 └── requirements.txt

-Privacy by Design
+Privacy & Data Handling

 No database